 Many properties are now including less parking for residents.
 Boston is unique and currently has a brand-new condo community with no parking for residents.
 The Lovejoy Condominiums

 are located in Downtown Boston across from TD Garden.
 There are 157 units.
 Studios go for $700k and the units are currently 50% sold (as of October 2018).
-There is no parking provided because the consensus is having a car in Boston is just a nuisance.
+No parking is provided because the consensus is that having a car in Boston is just a nuisance.
 The Lovejoy Condominiums success can be partly related to the Big Dig, which was a large 20-year infrastructure project that put a freeway below grade.
 This separated the downtown from the waterfront allowing the development of the waterfront with a seamless connection.

 Assembly Row at Assembly Square Somerville perceived a need for more parking but is seeing less demand.
 The residential is parked at 1.1 per unit and demand is only 0.5.
 The Office spaces are parked at 2 per 1000 sf and demand is only 1.25.

 Although not every city or community has the public transit in place to allow for no parking spaces, developers are starting to worry less and less about parking numbers with the growing number of public transportation options in cities.
 Colorado’s dependence on autos is different than in Boston, will take a long time, if ever, to be truly comparable.

 Understanding experience from a resident’s standpoint is now helping the industry design features appropriate to each community.
 For example, Boston is catering to the TAMI (Technology, Advertising, Marketing and Information) Industry.
 North Station was designed with character and texture, not the traditional sleek glass skyscrapers, to closely represent what TAMI Industry residents may appreciate.
 This is an example of understanding the “tactile” experience.